openepicdev/maintaine.rs/source/bxcodec.md

 So, what did I do?
 In one month, I learned what the new industry trend is.
 I saw a couple of big companies (startups) moving to Golang.
 I knew this because I have a couple of friends working at some of those big companies.
 So, I learned Golang, even though my stack initially included only NodeJS and Ruby on Rails.
 I dedicated my time to learning Golang while looking for new opportunities.

 I made my first Golang library, [saint](https://github.com/bxcodec/saint).
 Back then, I didn’t clearly know anything about Open Source; I realized that later.
-I built that simple library just for the sake of my portfolio and also as proof to recruiters: “Look, my resume shows I worked with NodeJs and Ruby on Rails, but I can learn Golang in 1 month, including building a new open-source library that people can use.”
+I built that simple library just for the sake of my portfolio and also as proof to recruiters: “Look, my resume shows I worked with NodeJs and Ruby on Rails, but I can learn Golang in 1 month, including building a new Open Source library that people can use.”

 Luckily enough, with some friends' connections, I landed a new company that will become my starting point for creating more libraries and getting noticed by many companies that actually affect my career.